Chico Aura Dwi Wardoyo: 2023

-Dwi Wardoyo opened the 2023 season at the Malaysia Open, but had to defeat in the second round to Indian player Prannoy H. S..
-In the next tournament, India Open, he lost in the first round from Chinese player Shi Yuqi in rubber games.
+Dwi Wardoyo opened the 2023 season at the Malaysia Open, but had to defeat in the second round to Indian player Prannoy H. S. In the next tournament, India Open, he lost in the first round from Chinese player Shi Yuqi in rubber games.
 Dwi Wardoyo lost the Indonesia Masters against teammate Jonatan Christie.
 He created an all-Indonesian final men's singles final with Christie; the first one in Indonesian Masters since 2013 final between Dionysius Hayom Rumbaka and Simon Santoso; and the first one in Istora Senayan since 2008 final between Simon Santoso and Sony Dwi Kuncoro.

-In February, Dwi Wardoyo join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.
+In February, Dwi Wardoyo join the national team to compete at the Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals to South Korea.